codeimpossible/codeimpossible.github.com/_posts/2012-02-20-MassiveRecord-How-DynamicObject-gave-C-its-groove-back.md

 **First, a little about the dynamic keyword and DynamicObject.**

-The CLR in .net has always been like a nosey neighbors.&nbsp;It wants to know when your garbage is collected, what objects you have laying around in your yard, and what type each of your variables is.
+The CLR in .net has always been like a nosey neighbors.
+It wants to know when your garbage is collected, what objects you have laying around in your yard, and what type each of your variables is.

 Okay, so I couldn't think of a good analogy for the last one, but I think you get the point.

-In .Net 4.0&nbsp;Microsoft added the dynamic keyword - mostly to make working with COM a lot easier - but the COM developers gains are ours too.
+In .Net 4.0 Microsoft added the dynamic keyword - mostly to make working with COM a lot easier - but the COM developers gains are ours too.
 The dynamic keyword gives us the ability to tell the CLR to back off.

 It let' s us say "I know what this object is, and I don't want to care about its type."
 It's the developer equivalent of closing your blinds while your nosey neighbor - Carl Lee Richman (get it?) - sits, frustrated, in his living room with his binoculars.